Uni-bob/aws-cert-notes/ec2.md

 **Remember (Exam):**
 - **Dedicated Instances** → Your own instance on your own hardware.
 - **Dedicated Host** → Access to the physical server itself, plus visibility into lower-level hardware details (per-socket, per-core, etc.).

+*Day 18 Notes*

+## EC2 Capacity Reservations
+- Reserve On-Demand instance capacity in a specific AZ for any duration
+- You always have access to EC2 capacity when you need it
+- No time commitment (create/cancel anytime), no billing discounts (the only purpose is to reserve capacity)
+- If you want to get billing discounts, you need to combine with Regional Reserved Instances & Savings Plans to benefit from billing discounts
+- Charged the On-Demand rate whether you run instances or not
+- Suitable for short-term, uninterrupted workloads that need to be in a specific AZ and you want assurance that instances will be available when you go to create them

+## Deciding Which Purchasing Option Is the Right Fit
+*(Resort metaphor)*

+- **On-Demand**: Coming and staying in a resort whenever we like, we pay the full price
+- **Reserved**: Like planning ahead; if we plan to stay for a long time, we may get a good discount
+- **Savings Plans**: Saying, “Hey I know in my resort I’m going to spend a specific amount over several months; therefore, I may want to change room type over time.”
+Pay a certain amount per hour for a certain period and stay in any room type (king, suite, sea view)
+- **Spot Instances**: The hotel allows people to bid for the empty rooms and the highest bidder keeps the rooms.
+You can get kicked out at any time if the spot price becomes higher than your max price
+- **Dedicated Host**: “Hey, I want to book the entire building of the resort.”
+- **Capacity Reservation**: “I’m going to book a room; I’m not sure if I’ll even stay in it, but if I do decide to, I’ll know one will be available to me.”
+You book a room for a period with full price even if you don’t stay in it

+## EC2 Spot Instances Deep Dive

+### EC2 Spot Instance Request
+- Can get a discount of up to 90% compared to On-Demand
+- Define Max Spot Price & get the instance while Current Spot Price < Max == True
+  - The hourly spot price varies based on offer & capacity
+  (Day 19)
+- If the current spot price > your max price you can choose to stop or terminate your instance with a 2 min grace period

+**Other Strategy: Spot Block**
+- “Block” spot instance during a specified time frame (1 to 6 hrs) without interruptions
+- In rare situations, the instance may still be reclaimed

+**Use Cases:**
+- Batch jobs
+- Data analysis
+- Image processing
+- Any distributed workloads
+- Workloads with flexible start and end times

+**Not suitable for:** Critical jobs or databases

+### How to Terminate Spot Instances
+*(These could come up in the exam)*

+- Refer to diagram on slides
+- You can only cancel Spot Instance requests that are **Open, Active, or Disabled**
+- Canceling a spot request does not terminate instances, therefore it is still your responsibility to terminate instances
+- If you want to terminate a spot instance:
+  1. Cancel the spot request first
+  2. Then terminate the spot instance(s)
+- If you don’t do this, when you cancel the spot instance your request will automatically create another spot instance to replace the one you are terminating

+## Spot Fleets
+- The ultimate way to save money
+- Spot Fleets = set of spot instances + (optional) On-Demand instances
+- The Spot Fleet will try to meet the target capacity with price constraints
+  - Launches from possible launch pools (instance type, OS, AZ)
+  - You can define multiple launch pools (multiple instance types, multiple everything)
+  - Fleet chooses the best and most appropriate launch pool for you
+  - Spot Fleet stops launching instances when reaching capacity or max cost you have set

+**Allocation Strategies:**
+- **Lowest Price**: From the pool with the lowest price (cost optimization, short workloads)
+- **Diversified**: Distributed across all pools defined (great for availability, long workloads)
+- **CapacityOptimized**: Pool with the optimal capacity for the number of instances
+- **PriceCapacityOptimized (recommended)**: Pools with highest capacity available, then select the pool with the lowest price (best choice for most workloads)

+<u>Spot Fleets allow us to automatically request Spot Instances with the lowest price.</u>